CecileBeust/PA_Communities/README.md

-# Identification, clustering and enrichment of communities in a multiplex network : application to Premature Aging diseases
+# Identification, clustering and enrichment of communities in a multiplex network: application to Premature Aging diseases

 This repository contains codes to :
 * Identify communities associated to Premature Aging (PA) diseases in a multiplex biological network